Murmeltier-86/protocol-cpp_ESPHome/docs/components/jutta_proto.md

 ```

 The component takes care of the handshake during startup.
 Once the handshake finishes, all brewing actions become available.

+!!! note
+    The example above includes the standard ESPHome `wifi`, `api`, and `ota` blocks so Home Assistant can connect to the device and you can perform wireless updates.
+Replace the Wi-Fi credentials with values that match your network (ideally using the `secrets.yaml` file) before flashing the firmware.
+Define `wifi_ap_password` in `secrets.yaml` if you keep the fallback access point enabled.

+!!! tip
+    Provision the device close to your wireless access point and keep the optional fallback access point (`wifi.ap`) enabled until the node shows up in Home Assistant.
+The fallback AP lets you connect directly to the ESP32 and update the Wi-Fi credentials if it cannot reach your network yet.

 ## Automation Actions